singh-anshuman/melanoma-detection-assignment/README.md

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@singh-anshuman] - feel free to contact me!